 See our full range of Composting Toilets

-NSF certified Sun Mar composting toilets are more expensive to purchase than the urine diverting toilets or deep freeze dry toilets but cheaper than incinerating toilets.
+Sun Mar composting toilets have the NSF standard 41 certification for composting toilets which is required by many regulatory bodies.
+They are cheaper to buy than incinerating toilets but are more expensive to than the urine diverting toilets or deep freeze dry toilets.
 Ongoing costs are electricity (on electric units) and composting additives.
 On electric composting toilets the power is used to run a fan to expel odours and to power a heating element to evaporate excess liquids.
 This means that there can be no liquid outlet from the electric Sun Mar composting toilets.
 The electricity usage of the electric composting toilet is higher than the urine diverting toilet but lower than the electric incinerating toilets.
 There are non electric versions of every Sun Mar composting toilet model available.
 There is a liquid overflow on the non electric (NE) composting toilets.
 After each bowel movement a scoop of compost sure (mulch/composting additive) must be added to the unit.
 How much of this is used depends on how often you use the composting toilet.
 Sun Mar microbe mix, which is a culture of aerobic bacteria, can also be added once a month to boost the composting activity.
 If the unit is in constant use compost needs to be removed from the toilet once every 3-6 months.
 In weekend or holiday home applications this may be as little as once per year.
 This compares favourably to the urine diverting toilet which needs to be emptied every 2-4 weeks, incinerating toilet 1 week; all based on constant use.
 The material that is removed from the Sun Mar composting toilet is finished compost which the NSF have certified as safe.
 The compost, like the ash from the incinerating toilet, can be used in the flower garden and needs no further follow up, unlike the deep freeze or the urine diverting toilet where the waste needs to be contained for 12-18 months (best practice) to break down.
 In terms of ‘eco credentials’ the Sun Mar composting toilet may be the best as there is no liquid outlet on electric models.
 The patented bio drum technology means that microbes break the waste down in the presence of air and moisture just like they would do in nature.

 See our full range of Urine Diverting Dry Toilets